mehmetyesilmen/clarusway-aws-devops-pro-3-20/aws/hands-on/db-02-intro-to-mariadb-server/README.md

 At the end of the this hands-on training, students will be able to;

-- how to install MariaDB environment to the EC2 Instance.
+- install MariaDB environment on EC2 Instance.

 - learn basic concepts of MariaDB database.

-- how to configure MariaDB server.
+- configure MariaDB server.

-- how to install MariaDB client.
+- install MariaDB client.

-- how to connect to MariaDB Server remotely from the MariaDB Client.
+- learn how to connect to MariaDB Server remotely from the MariaDB Client.

 ## Outline